konstantinosKokos/HSP_Protoseed/README.md

 Still stuck?
 Unplug/replug USB and repeat step 4 carefully.

 ---

 💡 Tip: All examples are DFU-safe.
 They don’t open a Serial port, so even if you mess up the code, you can always get back into DFU mode and re-flash.

 > ⚠️ **Low‑latency default**: 48 kHz / 8‑sample blocks ≈ **0.17 ms** block latency (plus codec/IO).
 If you change `BLOCK_SIZE`, expect latency/CPU trade‑offs.

+> ⚠️ **THERE IS NO SERIAL MONITOR AVAILABLE!**  Nor is there any api for SD card.  they exist in the __disabled__ folder should you require them (you shouldn't) but, they caused me issues during vendoring and this was the quick and dirty solution.

 ---

 ## 4) Core programming model (mono)